Chapter 3:

 The voices of the stranger speak behind the monster.

-The voices are closer than she thought, but she barely notices, she pulls out her flare and prepares to fire, flicking the safety.
-She fires.
+The voices are closer than she thought, but she barely notices, she pulls out the metallic and wooden flare launcher and prepares to fire, flicking the safety.
+Her thumb desperately flicks the activation switch as the device whispers itself to life.
+What sounds like a deeper and warped form of her own voice crackles out of the device.

-A loud pop can be heard and a bolt of fire emerges from the flair.
+A loud pop can be heard and a sphere of fire emerges from the weapon, twice the size of the barrel.
 The two figures see the flash and run towards her.
 The Flair lands in the creature's giant snarling mouth.
 The Cavernous orifice lights up.
 The Creatures' eyes widen.
 She doesn't just hear the roar, she feels it as it splits her ears.
-The Burning creature runs towards her.
+The burning creature runs towards her.

 She thought hopelessly to herself.
 Realizing she avoided getting eaten, only to be crushed.